 Casualties on both sides have been heavy, and journalists say the separatists have suffered major losses.

 Ukrainian forces made significant gains last summer, many of which have not been reversed.

 The separatists opened up a coastal front by the Sea of Azov before the September ceasefire, moving within range of the port city of Mariupol, but the ultranationalist pro-government Azov battalion recaptured some villages outside the city in early February.Why did the fighting start in the first place?

 In April 2014, pro-Russian activists seized control of government buildings in towns and cities across the Donetsk and Luhansk regions.

 The events were a repeat of what had happened in Ukraine's Black Sea peninsula of Crimea.

-Gunmen there seized government buildings in February and raised the Russian flag a week after elected President Viktor Yanukovych, friendly to Moscow, was toppled after massive pro-European Union street protests.
+Gunmen there seized government buildings in February 2014 and raised the Russian flag a week after elected President Viktor Yanukovych, friendly to Moscow, fled during massive pro-EU street protests in Kiev.

 A flawed referendum on joining Russia was quickly held in Crimea and within a month the peninsula's annexation was complete.

 There was little bloodshed in Crimea, but Ukraine's fledgling revolutionary government was in no position to fight back, with only 6,000 troops reportedly ready for combat.

 However, when pro-Russian separatists made a move on Ukraine's industrial east and Russian forces appeared to be building up on the borders, the authorities in Kiev ordered an "anti-terrorist operation".